 Way back in 1984 Ronald Reagan did us all a solid and declared July National Ice Cream Month and designated that the third Sunday in July be forever known as National Ice Cream Day.
 How does a family of gluten-free and dairy free people observe this national day of frozen yumminess?
 With homemade dairy and gluten-free ice cream of course!
-This year I decided to make a coconut ice cream with carob chips and optional toasted slivered almond sprinkles.
+This year I decided to try a coconut milk ice cream recipe with carob chips and optional toasted slivered almond sprinkles.
 Why optional sprinkles you ask?
-Well, because sometimes you feel like a nut and sometimes you don’t!
+Well, because sometimes you feel like a nut and sometimes you don't!
 Here is my wink and a nudge to Mounds, Almond Joy and ice cream!

 Coconut and Carob Chip Ice Cream: (gluten and dairy free)